What Makes Marriage a Legal Contract That Creates Liability Under Divorce Law?

 The Marriage License – Run Forest Run!

-Forest Gump was playing in theaters and was the first date movie in my last marriage.
+Forest Gump was playing in theaters and it was the first date movie in my last marriage.
 I look back on that “run Forest run” mantra as a veiled message I missed at the time.

 If all the men in America started running from the marriage license we might collapse the divorce shakedown industry.
 Marriage license?
 Run Forest Run!